-Dixie Power is a member-owned non-profit cooperative because we give back the profits to our members in the form of capital credits.
+Dixie Power is a member-owned not for profit cooperative because we give back the profits to our members in the form of capital credits.
 We still pay all business taxes such as property taxes, sales taxes, and employer taxes – we just don’t pay income taxes because of the capital credits refunded to our members, hence the legal status of “non-profit.”
 Each year the company’s margin (revenues less expenses) is determined and then allocated proportionately to all members based on their individual revenue to the company (power bills they are billed).
 This allocation is then recorded in a separate capital credit account for each member and reflects the investment of each member into the plant facilities of the cooperative.
 As long as you are a member and the company has positive margins, you will receive a capital credit allocation.
 That allocation is turned into actual cash when the Board of Directors declares a capital credit refund.
 That is done close to the end of the year when the financial condition of the company is apparent.
 Refunds are done as a percentage of a member’s entire balance.

 Allocation Notice: Notice of your credits recorded in a capital credit account.